itsmearafik/itsmearafik/README.md

 # Hi there 👋 My name is [Abdul Rafik Al-hassan](https://www.linkedin.com/in/abdulrafikal-hassan/)
 I'm a data-driven problem solver, passionate about helping startups and SMEs scale, optimize operations and tap into opportunities using data.
-With a keen eye for detail and a drive for creating impactful business solutions, I'm proficient in SQL,Microsoft Excel, MIxpanel, Metabase, Microsoft Power BI, Looker Studio, and Python.
+With a keen eye for detail and a drive for creating impactful business solutions, I'm proficient in SQL,Microsoft Excel, Microsoft Power BI, and Python.

 I thrive on transforming raw data into compelling narratives that drive informed decision-making.
 Eager to contribute to a dynamic team and explore new challenges in the world of Analytics.